+Previous projects: Sustainable techniques in organic agro-ecosystems.
 Agricultural crops face a complex seasonal environment of weedy competitors, insect herbivores, and diseases.
+For organic growers, options for pest management are limited.
 Sustainable techniques like cover crops and tillage can be used to manage plant and insect pests.
-In this project, I investigated how the presence and diversity of cover crops influences plant productivity, soil quality, and plant-insect interactions in organic cropping systems.
-This research, along with others in the lab group, aims to combine ecological research, applied techniques, and economic assessments to provide organic growers with relevant information for using sustainable ecological techniques to help manage plant and insect pest communities.
+In this project with the Sustainable Agriculture lab at the University of Maryland, I investigated how the presence and diversity of cover crops influences plant productivity, soil quality, and plant-insect interactions in organic squash.
+This research, along with others in the lab group, combined foundational ecological theory, applied techniques, and economic assessments to provide organic growers with relevant information for using sustainable ecological techniques to help manage plant and insect pest communities.

+Joint effects of pollinators and herbivores on plant growth and reproduction in natural systems.
 Insect communities have simultaneous antagonistic and mutualistic effects on their shared host plants.
-In work conducted at the Rocky Mountain Biological Lab, I used the perennial flowering herb Chamerion angustifolium (fireweed) and its insect pollinators and herbivores to quantify within- and among-year herbivore and pollinator responses to changes in plant phenotype, and plant responses to damage and pollination.
+During my PhD work with Nora Underwood and Brian Inouye at Florida State University, I used the perennial flowering herb Chamerion angustifolium (fireweed) and its insect pollinators and herbivores to quantify within- and among-year herbivore and pollinator responses to changes in plant phenotype, and plant responses to damage and pollination.
 This research revealed a complex network of within- and among-year feedback between foragers and plant traits.

-Effects of damage on plant growth and asexual reproduction in an invasive plant (Underwood and Inouye labs, Florida State University) For the many plant species that reproduce both sexually and asexually, herbivory or pollination may influence mode of reproduction.
+Effects of damage on plant growth and asexual reproduction in an invasive plant.
+For the many plant species that reproduce both sexually and asexually, herbivory or pollination may influence mode of reproduction.
 The aquatic plant Eichhornia crassipes (water hyacinth) is capable of rapid asexual reproduction.
 I mimicked adult and larval specialist weevil (Neochetina eichhorniae and N. bruchi) damage and hand pollinated water hyacinth to investigate plant growth, sexual reproduction, asexual reproduction, and resistance to herbivores in response to damage type and pollination success, finding that herbivores can have important effects on asexual plant reproduction.